labsyspharm/brca-profiling/README.md

 nextflow run labsyspharm/brca-profiling --in genesets
 ```

-The script will generate a `results/` directory and populate it with AUC values from evaluating each signature against each drug.
+The script will evaluate all signatures in the input directory against all drugs and write the resulting AUC values to `results.csv` by default.
-The output directory can be controlled with `--out`, e.g.,
+The output filename can be controlled with `--out`, e.g.,

 ```
-nextflow run labsyspharm/brca-profiling --in genesets --out /path/to/results
+nextflow run labsyspharm/brca-profiling --in genesets --out my_output.csv
 ```

 Signatures can be evaluated on a subset of cell lines.
 Make a `cl.txt` file that lists which cell lines should be considered (one per line), then feed it to the script with `--cell-list`: